rust-lang/reference/src/linkage.md

   dynamic dependencies on other Rust code.

 * `--crate-type=cdylib`, `#[crate_type = "cdylib"]` - A dynamic system
   library will be produced.
-This is used when compiling Rust code as a dynamic library to be loaded from another language.
+This is used when compiling a dynamic library to be loaded from another language.
 This output type will create `*.so` files on Linux, `*.dylib` files on macOS, and `*.dll` files on Windows.